 A critical part of the creation of content is doing thorough research.
 Never create content just for the sake of creating it.
-Spend time in deciding on the topic and researching it in detail before even starting to write something.
+Spend time deciding on the topic and researching it in detail before even starting to write something.
 Creating content impulsively will make it vague and shallow, and will have little or nothing of value to the readers.

-Creating content which talks too much about your products or services very frequently is likely to irritate your readers and get rejected by them.
+Creating content that talks too much about your products or services very frequently is likely to irritate your readers and get rejected by them.
 No one likes to read content that is solely created with a singular purpose: to sell.
 So, stop being over promotional and give them content that the readers will find useful.

 Not every content works on every social media platform.
 For example, LinkedIn is a platform for business and professional networking.
 Posting some tips and tricks for preparing for your dream vacation might not be appreciated by the users of LinkedIn.
 Thus, you need to do some research before choosing the distribution channel for each content.
 Better still, find trending topics of your interest in your target social media platform, and then create content around it.

 BuzzSumo is a great tool to find out which topics are working on each social media network.
 It also allows you to find out what your competitors are creating content around.
-Just search for the keyword you have chosen, and Buzzsumo will show you the contents that have been created around it, and also platform-wise engagements that each content has received.
+Just search for the keyword you have chosen, and BuzzSumo will show you the contents that have been created around it, and also platform-wise engagements that each content has received.

-Content marketing is a process oriented activity.
+Content marketing is a process-oriented activity.
 Unless you are systematic with it, you will not see any difference.
 You need to draw up a content marketing strategy and follow it thoroughly.
 This strategy should focus on how to create content, distribute it, build engagement with the readers and thereafter influence them to purchase the product or service that the organization sells.

 Many content marketers create content sporadically, making their efforts ineffective.
 If you are serious about content marketing, then you have to be consistent in content creation.
 Irregular content creation shows a lack of focus, and you will run the risk of your readers getting tired of waiting and moving away.
 In this way, your organization will slowly lose the audience that it has built over time.
 Never assume that they are going to stick with you forever.

-Like every other digital marketing activity, content marketing also needs to be data driven.
+Like every other digital marketing activity, content marketing also needs to be data-driven.
 See the number of page views, likes, shares, tweets, pins, etc.

 When you see the performance data of your content, you will instantly know which topic or subject is generating the maximum responses and readership.
 This will enable you to focus on the high performing topics and abandon the ones that aren’t catching the fancy of your audience.
-You can also see platform specific responses and intensify your content marketing efforts for the platform which is getting you good engagement.
+You can also see platform-specific responses and intensify your content marketing efforts for the platform which is getting you good engagement.

 So, go ahead create a sales funnel.
 Gather the email addresses and contact numbers of the loyal audience of your content and contact them to see how you can engage with them more.
-You may give something that is valuable to them for free.
+You may give something valuable to them for free.
 After this, you are ready to pitch your product to them.
 Since they trust you by now, they are more likely to take out their wallets to buy.
 Once this happens, you will know that your content marketing efforts have finally paid off!